‘Vanderpump Rules’ Fans Wonder How Stassi Schroeder Will Pay For New House & Wedding After Bombshell Firing

 While many fans were happy to see Stassi held accountable for her past “privilege,” others were upset that they won’t get to see her long-awaited wedding play out in front of Bravo’s cameras.
 Stassi and Beau’s wedding was originally set for this October in Italy.

-On a recent episode of Vanderpump Rules, Beau explained why Stassi out the big bucks down on their new home.
-The casting director explained that he had been in an apartment with rent control for 15 years, while Stassi is a number one bestselling author thanks to the success of her 2019 book Next Level Basic.
+On a recent episode of Vanderpump Rules, Beau explained why Stassi put the big bucks down on their new home.
+The casting director explained that he had been in an apartment with rent control for 15 years, while Stassi is a No. 1 bestselling author, thanks to the success of her 2019 book, Next Level Basic.

 “I have a great job, but I can definitely not put 25 percent down on a house right now,” Beau said on Vanderpump Rules, per Bravo.com.
 “I have savings, just not that much yet.”

-Max and Brett were newcomers this season on Vanderpump Rules, but their past racist tweets came back to haunt them shortly after they started filming the Bravo hi.
+Max and Brett were newcomers this season on Vanderpump Rules, but their past racist tweets came back to haunt them shortly after they started filming the Bravo hit series.

-All four former Vanderpump Rules star publicly apologized for their past actions.
+All four former Vanderpump Rules stars publicly apologized for their past actions.